 RightScale had made the corporate decision to pivot more strongly towards features around enterprise cloud cost adoption.
-As a result, management wanted to re-brand and relaunch our Cloud Analytics product.
+As a result, management wanted to re-brand and relaunch our SMB-focused Cloud Analytics product.
 As part of this relaunch effort, they wanted to showcase a new feature that would offer tailored cost recommendations to customers.
 The product and UX teams were engaged to handle discovery and design for this important project.
-As the UX manager, I lead the efforts from the UI side, and oversaw a senior and a junior UI designer on the project.
+As the UX manager, I lead the efforts on UX research, and oversaw a senior and a junior UI designer on the project.

 Product took the lead on the initial discovery phase, and I joined with the PMs on several parts of this process.
 We began by gathering data from internal stakeholders who had close customer involvements (sales, services, marketing) and reached out to interview several customers about their challenges around cost and need for recommendations.
 I also spoke with our architecture team to understand the initial recommendation engine that they were designing.

 With this data, I created a flowchart for a recommendation system and shared it internally, iterating based on significant feedback from product and engineering.
 I also constructed a journey map and iterated on it based on internal feedback.
 These two artifacts drove the next stage of the design process.
 I also worked with product management to develop initial KPIs.

 To maximize the time of the other two designers on the project, I divided our designs into categories based on the flowchart.
 Each of us tackled different categories by making mocks in Sketch, then combining them into artboards and prototypes in InVision.
 These were first shared internally, and we conducted several iterations based on internal feedback.
 I then took the InVision prototypes to about 5 customers for usability testing, with other team members showing them to additional customers.
 We noted the results of the usability tests, and used the feedback to continuing iterating on the designs.